allstergamer/my-keyboard-layout/README.md

 this is used for windows keyboard layout (qwerty x qwertz mix)<br>

-I use the default pkl.exe (Portable keyboard Layout) with qwerty layout but I changed everything for german because I also need qwertz with öäü etc. at this point: yes I am from Germany<br>
+I use the default pkl.exe (Portable keyboard Layout) with qwerty layout but I changed everything for German because I also need qwertz with öäü etc. at this point: yes, I am from Germany<br>

-I need the keys ;:<>... for an easier way of coding but for documents in german, I need öäüß... <br>
+I need the keys ;:<>... for an easier way of coding but for documents in German, I need öäüß... <br>

-to use this without change every time the keyboard layout I used qwerty with german keys set to AltGr<br>
+to use this without change every time the keyboard layout I used qwerty with German keys set to AltGr<br>
-for example of my layout here is a picture of this:<br>
+for example, of my layout here is a picture of this:<br>
 ![state0](https://user-images.githubusercontent.com/63209264/175241202-80e0621d-d001-4198-a412-491d27179460.png)
 <br>